bertrandmartel/ssl-cert-dashboard/README.md

 ## Features

-<h4>SSL Dashboard</h4>
+* SSL Dashboard
   * creation of CA self signed certificate
   * creation of signed certificate (from a CA cert)
   * download public/private key + PKCS12 cert containing CA + key pair
   * listing of all created certificates (with grouping according to Certificate Authority)

-<h4>Authentication/Session</h4>
+* Authentication/Session
   * digest authentication
   * session persistence with cookie

-<h4>Back-end</h4>
+* Back-end
   * non blocking http server built with QT4 framework
   * mongoDB client managing all database interactions

-<h4>Database encryption</h4>
+* Database encryption

-* XOR encryption for user password
+  *XOR encryption for user password

 <hr/>

-Server can be launched with a configuration file letting you to change ssl settings / XOR encryption key / digest algorithm used in authentication
+Server can be launched with a configuration file letting you change ssl settings / XOR encryption key / digest algorithm used in authentication

 <hr/>